SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 * (UNIMPLEMENTED) If `checks_food_quest` is enabled, Watcher can earn certain food quest checks.

 ## Settings

-### Karma Flower checks
-`checks_karma_flowers` controls whether fixed Karma Flowers are checks.
-Enabling this is strongly reccomended as otherwise Watcher has relatively few checks.

 ### Rot spread checks
 `checks_spread_rot` controls whether spreading the Rot to a new region is a check.